ork573/APCSFP/README.md

-#Project starts from menuControl class
+#Project starts from the main method in the menuControl class